John H. Sununu: Career

-Governor
+Governor of New Hampshire

-Sununu became New Hampshire's 75th Governor on January 6, 1983, and was re-elected twice to hold the position for three consecutive terms.
-He was the first Arab-American Governor of New Hampshire.
+Sununu became New Hampshire's 75th governor on January 6, 1983, and was re-elected twice to hold the position for three consecutive terms.
+He was the first Arab-American governor of New Hampshire.
 Sununu was chairman of the Coalition of Northeastern Governors, the Republican Governors Association and, in 1987, the National Governors Association.

 Sununu angered some when he was the only governor of a U.S. state not to call for repeal of the UN General Assembly Resolution 3379 ("Zionism is racism").
 He later reversed his position on this issue and supported the Republicans' pro-Israel 1988 platform.